 (ii) Motor-assisted bicycles shall be regulated in accordance with section 1136 of this title.

-(47) "Cooperative use transportation" is defined as the collective nonprofit use by two or more people of privately-owned vehicles when the providing of transportation is not the primary business of the owner and/or driver of the vehicle, but is incidental to their livelihood.
-Cooperative use shall include shared driving, and shared expense; employer-owned or leased vehicles, including buses, which are operated for employee commuting purposes, commuter services organized and arranged by employee cooperatives, labor unions, credit unions, and neighborhood groups which are operated for the convenience of their members.
+(47) "Cooperative use transportation" means the collective nonprofit use by two or more persons of privately owned vehicles when providing transportation is not the primary business of the owner of the vehicle or driver of the vehicle, or both, but is incidental to his or her livelihood.
+Cooperative use shall include shared driving and shared expense; employer-owned or leased vehicles, including buses, that are operated for employee commuting purposes; and commuter services organized and arranged by employee cooperatives, labor unions, credit unions, and neighborhood groups that are operated for the convenience of their members.

 (48) "License to operate a motor vehicle."
 Any operator's license or any other license or permit to operate a motor vehicle issued under, or granted by, the laws of this State, including: